jomjohn/drill/_docs/query-data/querying-complex-data/040-selecting-nested-data.md

----
-title: "Selecting Nested Data for a Column"
+# Selecting Nested Data for a Column
-date:
-parent: "Querying Complex Data"
----
 The following queries show how to access the nested data inside the parts of the record that are not flat (such as `topping`).
 To isolate and return nested data, use the `[n]` notation, where `n` is a number that points to a specific